Twentieth Sunday after Pentecost

 You rose from the tomb, O compassionate Lord, * and led us out from the gates of death. * Today Adam exults and Eve rejoices, * and the prophets together with the patriarchs * unceasingly acclaim the divine might of Your power.

-A Reading from the letter of Saint Apostle Paul to the Galatians:
+A reading from the Epistle of the Holy Apostle Paul to the Galatians.

-Brothers and Sisters, now I want you to know, brothers, that the gospel preached by me is not of human origin.
-For I did not receive it from a human being, nor was I taught it, but it came through a revelation of Jesus Christ.
-For you heard of my former way of life in Judaism, how I persecuted the church of God beyond measure and tried to destroy it, and progressed in Judaism beyond many of my contemporaries among my race, since I was even more a zealot for my ancestral traditions.
-But when (God), who from my mother's womb had set me apart and called me through his grace, was pleased to reveal his Son to me, so that I might proclaim him to the Gentiles, I did not immediately consult flesh and blood, nor did I go up to Jerusalem to those who were apostles before me; rather, I went into Arabia and then returned to Damascus.
-Then after three years I went up to Jerusalem to confer with Kephas and remained with him for fifteen days.
-But I did not see any other of the apostles, only James the brother of the Lord.
+Brothers and Sisters, I want you to know that the gospel that was proclaimed by me is not of human origin; for I did not receive it from a human source, nor was I taught it, but I received it through a revelation of Jesus Christ.
+You have heard, no doubt, of my earlier life in Judaism.
+I was violently persecuting the church of God and was trying to destroy it.
+I advanced in Judaism beyond many among my people of the same age, for I was far more zealous for the traditions of my ancestors.
+But when God, who had set me apart before I was born and called me through his grace, was pleased to reveal his Son to me, so that I might proclaim him among the Gentiles, I did not confer with any human being, nor did I go up to Jerusalem to those who were already apostles before me, but I went away at once into Arabia, and afterwards I returned to Damascus.
+Then after three years I did go up to Jerusalem to visit Cephas and stayed with him fifteen days; but I did not see any other apostle except James the Lord’s brother.

 Alleluia, Tone 1

-At that time Jesus journeyed to a city called Nain, and his disciples and a large crowd accompanied him.
-As he drew near to the gate of the city, a man who had died was being carried out, the only son of his mother, and she was a widow.
-A large crowd from the city was with her.
-When the Lord saw her, he was moved with pity for her and said to her, ‘Do not weep.’
-He stepped forward and touched the coffin; at this the bearers halted, and he said, ‘Young man, I tell you, arise!’
+At that time, the Lord went to a town called Nain, and his disciples and a large crowd went with him.
+As he approached the gate of the town, a man who had died was being carried out.
+He was his mother’s only son, and she was a widow; and with her was a large crowd from the town.
+When the Lord saw her, he had compassion for her and said to her, ‘Do not weep.’
+Then he came forward and touched the bier, and the bearers stood still.
+And he said, ‘Young man, I say to you, rise!’
 The dead man sat up and began to speak, and Jesus gave him to his mother.
-Fear seized them all, and they glorified God, exclaiming, ‘A great prophet has arisen in our midst,’ and ‘God has visited his people.’
+Fear seized all of them; and they glorified God, saying, ‘A great prophet has risen among us!’ and ‘God has looked favourably on his people!’

-Praise the Lord from the heavens; * praise Him in the highest.
-(Psalm 148:1) * Their utterance has gone forth into all the earth, * and their word unto the ends of the world. * Alleluia, alleluia,* alleluia.
-(Psalm 18:5)
+Praise the Lord from the heavens, * praise Him in the highest. * Rejoice in the Lord, O you just; * praise befits the righteous.
+(Psalms 184:1; 32:1) * Alleluia, alleluia, * alleluia.

 [A private prayer of spiritual communion: